 Reports are coming in hourly of shocking examples where people are being targeted just because of their nationality, race or religion, both online and on the streets of British towns and cities.

 The charity are bringing communities together through Srebrenica Memorial Events in the week of 10th-17th July, which marks the 21st anniversary of the genocide.
-These events are a reminder of the consequences of hatred and intolerance and draw striking parallels between the hate speech and discrimination in the Balkans in the 1990s and in the UK today.
+This community action is a reminder of the consequences of hatred and intolerance and draw striking parallels between the hate speech and discrimination in the Balkans in the 1990s and in the UK today.
 Hate crime in the UK has been on the rise in recent years, with over 50,000 incidents reported in 2014 – 2015, including a 43% increase in religious hate crime, but now there is a fear that more and more people are being targeted.

 Dr Waqar Azmi OBE, Chairman of Remembering Srebrenica called for action, saying: “The stereotyping and dehumanising language that has become prevalent in our country must be challenged at every level of our society.